MikeBishop/http-layering/draft-bishop-http-layering.md

 management concepts into the HTTP layer.

 HTTP/2 {{RFC7540}} replaced the simple text-based protocol with a binary framing.
+The changes are described in the following way:

+>   HTTP/2 addresses these issues by defining an optimized mapping of
+>   HTTP's semantics to an underlying connection.
+Specifically, it
+>   allows interleaving of request and response messages on the same
+>   connection and uses an efficient coding for HTTP header fields.
+It
+>   also allows prioritization of requests, letting more important
+>   requests complete more quickly, further improving performance.
+>
+>   The resulting protocol is more friendly to the network because fewer
+>   TCP connections can be used in comparison to HTTP/1.x.
+This means
+>   less competition with other flows and longer-lived connections, which
+>   in turn lead to better utilization of available network capacity.
+>
+>   Finally, HTTP/2 also enables more efficient processing of messages
+>   through use of binary message framing.

-Conceptually, much of what was introduced in HTTP/2 represents implementation of new transport services on top of TCP due to the difficulty in deploying modifications to TCP on the Internet.
+Conceptually, HTTP/1.1 achieved the same properties on a TCP mapping using wildly different strategies.
+HTTP/1.1 achieves properties such as parallelism and out-of-order delivery by the use of multiple TCP connections.
+HTTP/2 implements additional transport services on top of TCP to enable the use of a single TCP connection.
 The working group's charter to maintain HTTP's broad applicability meant that there were few or no changes in how HTTP surfaces to applications.

 Other efforts have mapped HTTP or a subset of it to various transport protocols besides TCP -- HTTP can be implemented over SCTP {{RFC4960}} as in {{I-D.natarajan-http-over-sctp}}, and useful profiles of HTTP have been mapped to
-UDP in various ways (HTTPU and HTTPUM {{goland-http-udp}}
+UDP in various ways (HTTPU and HTTPUM in {{goland-http-udp}}
 and {{UPnP}}, CoAP {{RFC7252}}, QUIC {{I-D.tsvwg-quic-protocol}}).

 With the publication of HTTP/2 over TCP, the working group is beginning to consider how a mapping to a non-TCP transport would function.
-In order to frame this conversation, common terms must be defined.
+This document aims to enable this conversation by describing the services required by the HTTP semantic layer.
+A mapping of HTTP to a transport other than TCP must define how these services are obtained, either from the new transport or by implementing them at the application layer.

 # The Semantic Layer